-Retrium offers the ability to create a custom retrospectives.
-You can do a Team Radar retrospective (discussed here) or a sticky notes-style retrospective.
+Retrium offers the ability to create a custom retrospective template.
+You can do a team radar retrospective (discussed here in this article) or a sticky notes-style retrospective.

 You can either:

-- Start a retrospective from scratch and create your own custom, Team Radar before you begin your team’s retrospective, or
+- Start a retrospective from scratch and create your own custom, retrospective radar before you begin your team’s retrospective, or

-- Adjust the number and labels of any of our Team Radar retrospective templates during the “define” phase of the retrospective, so any technique we offer will fit with the way your team wants to collect responses and discuss results
+- Adjust the number and labels of any of our radar retrospective templates during the “define” phase of the retrospective, so any technique we offer will fit with the way your team wants to collect responses and discuss results.

-When facilitators begin a retrospective in Retrium, there’s an option to start from scratch and create your own Team Radar retrospective at the bottom of the list of templates.
+When facilitators begin a retrospective in Retrium, there’s an option to start from scratch and create your own radar retrospective at the bottom of the list of pre-built templates.

-The facilitator can then edit the labels of the existing spokes, add or delete spokes (Team Radars can have a maximum of seven spokes) and add a title for the retrospective.
+The facilitator can then edit the labels of the existing spokes, add, or delete spokes.
+(Team Radars can have a maximum of seven spokes.)

-Edit an Existing Team Radar by Adding New Spokes and Labels
+Edit an Existing Retro Radar by Adding New Spokes and Labels

-If you start with one of our Team Radar Templates, the facilitator of your team’s retrospective facilitator can now add, remove, or rename any label on a spoke before your team collects responses.
+If you start with one of our retro radar templates, the facilitator of your team’s retrospective facilitator can now add, remove, or rename any label on a spoke before your team collects responses.